 I doubt that such scientific amateurism and provincialism, having old buddies or former students reviewing papers you handle even so their area of research is nearly as far as yours from the content of the paper, is something unique to PeerJ.

-Lack of basic scientific standards may be a bit more common in Asia than the rest of the World (science mirrors cultures).
+Lack of basic scientific standards may be a bit more common in Asia than the rest of the World (science mirrors cultures, criticising is considered a hostile act).
 I found many recent Indian, Chinese or Sino-American co-productions devoid of use.
 Data are produced, fed to all possible programmes (the compilation and analysis of big data is a no-brainer these days), with trivial, invalid or just odd results or conclusions, especially when it comes to historical plant biogeography.
 Two recent examples:

 - How not to make a biogeographic study